vmware-archive/demo-app/README.md

     kubectl apply -f .
     ```

+## View Data

+Once the data is sent, you can:
+- Create charts and dashboards to monitor data.
+- Create alerts and get notified when the system notices data anomalies.
+- Get an overview of how the applications and services are linked using the Application Map.
+- Explore the context and the details of your application’s traces using the Traces Browser.
+- See the logs and find the root cause of issues using the Logs Browser.

+See our [documentation](https://docs.wavefront.com/index.html) for details.

 ## Getting Support
 Please let us know how we can improve!
 If you run into any issues with this applcaiton, let us know by creating a GitHub issue.